 There are various trap types set by IPPM:

-- Moth traps, such as the gypsy moth trap, are made of heavy paper and are tent-shaped
+- Moth traps, such as the spongy moth trap, are made of heavy paper and are tent-shaped

 with sticky inner surfaces.
 These hang from a variety of deciduous tree hosts.